 - Schools, nursing homes and hospitals with catering or canteen services should also have food waste prevention programs in place.

-By using our commercial juicers such as the Speed and Versatile Pro range, our Multifruit juice extractor or the Cold Press Zumex Mastery solution, companies will be able to comply with these measures and transform unsold fresh food into juices and jams.
+By using our commercial juicers such as the Speed up and Versatile Pro range, our Multifruit juice extractor or the Cold Press Zumex Mastery solution, companies will be able to comply with these measures and transform unsold fresh food into juices and jams.
 These solutions also encourage the sale of “ugly food” products in retail establishments.

 In addition, our new generation of Top Performance commercial juicers deliver maximum performance and profit, getting more juice per squeezed fruit.